 This species is restricted to southern Peru.
-Recorded from La Union, Departamento Ayacucho and the Amazonian slopes of Departamento Cuzco.
-It has an altitudinal range of 900-1,900m asl.
+It has been recorded from La Union, Ayacucho Region and the Amazonian slopes of Cusco Region.
+It has an altitudinal range of 900–1,900 m asl.

 Habitat and Ecology

-Its habitat consists of montane primary and secondary tropical forest.
-Breeds in slow streams and roadside ditches.
-It can be found at the edge of agricultural areas, but not in these areas.
+This species inhabits montane primary and secondary tropical forest.
+It breeds by larval development in slow streams and roadside ditches.
+It can be found at the edge of agricultural areas, but not within these areas.

-Occurs in the Parque Nacional Manu, Amarakaeri Reserved Zone and Bahuaja Sonene National Park.
+It occurs in the Parque Nacional Manu, Amarakaeri Communal Reserve, and Bahuaja Sonene National Park.

 Red List Status